vishal-subbu/vishal-subbu.github.io/research.md

 Currently, I'm working with Prof. Gandham Phanikumar and Dr. Abhik Choudhury to model the heat transfer during Laser-based additive manufactring process using OpenFOAM.

+I am looking for Phd positions in computational materials science to work from the fall 2019.